 Field Description

 7 Watchdog Enable

-EN This write-once hit enables the watchdog counter to start counting

-This write-once bit enables the watchdog counter to start counting.
+EN This write-once bit enables the watchdog counter to start counting.

 0 Watchdog disabled.

 1 Watchdog enabled.

 6 Watchdog Interrupt

+INT
-INT This write appendit configures the wetchdog to generate an interrupt request upon a reset triggering event

-(timeout or illegal write to the watchdog), prior to forcing a reset.
+This write-once bit configures the watchdog to generate an interrupt request upon a reset-triggering event (timeout or illegal write to the watchdog), prior to forcing a reset.
 After the interrupt vector fetch, the reset occurs after a delay of 128 bus clocks.